Skip to main content

 Vitamin D3 (cholecalciferol D3) has been examined for its benefits as a preventive agent and as a treatment for many types of cancer.
 In animal models, dietary vitamin D3 demonstrates chemopreventive effects against breast cancer equivalent to those elicited by calcitriol without causing hypercalcemia.19 The anticancer effect of vitamin D is thought to be due to induction of cell differentiation and antiproliferation.
 A positive feedback signaling loop between the serine-protein kinase ATM (ataxia telangiectasia mutated) and the VDR was identified as critical for cancer chemoprevention by vitamin D.

 In a 2016 veterinary study, low serum vitamin D3 levels were shown to be associated with an increased risk of developing cancer in canine patients.20 The optimal serum vitamin D3 level was determined to be 100–120 ng/mL based on iPTH and c-CRP variations plateauing at this level.
-In the author’s practice, serum vitamin D3 levels are routinely monitored and supplementation with oral vitamin D3 initiated with a target range of 100–120 ng/mL, although higher serum concentrations have been maintained in individual patients with no accompanying hypercalcemia to date.
+In the author’s practice, serum vitamin D3 levels are routinely monitored, and supplementation with oral vitamin D3 is initiated with a target range of 100–120 ng/mL, although higher serum concentrations have been maintained in individual patients with no accompanying hypercalcemia to date.
 A current clinical trial is underway investigating oral Vitamin D supplementation as part of a muti-herb treatment regimen for dogs with hemangiosarcoma.

 Melatonin

 Melatonin can kill directly many different types of human tumour cells.
 It is a naturally produced cytotoxin, which can induce tumour cell death.
 Reports of therapeutic doses have been variable.
 Pets recently diagnosed with slow-growing or early-stage cancer may wish to consider supplementing with 2mg melatonin nightly.
-Late stage patients may benefit with higher doses.
-Dose for large dogs is 10mg twice daily but could go up to 1mg/kg twice daily.
-High dose melatonin is contraindicated in diabetes patients.
-Studies have been
+Late-stage patients may benefit from higher doses.
+The dose for large dogs is 10mg twice daily but could go up to 1mg/kg twice daily.
+High-dose melatonin is contraindicated in diabetes patients.
+Studies have been quite promising for mammary cancer.

-quite promising for mammary cancer.
 Credit Steve Denley – Balanced Vet Care

 I recommend NOW brand melatonin from au.iherb.com (